msgloriayang/Module14/README.md

 The main feature of this application is that it follows the Model-View-Controller paradigm.
 ## Applications
 MySQL, Sequelize, and Handlebars.js.
-## Certification
-There are currently no certification for this application.
 ## User
 AS A developer who writes about tech<br>
 I WANT a CMS-style blog site<br>